CFWLoader/Data-Structure/Red-Black-Tree/Theory-of-Red-Black-Tree.md

 1. The replacer node of deleted node can't be root node if it's red.
 So the root keeps black in deletion.

 ### Which traits of RB-Tree will be broken in deletion.
+1. If the deleting node is black:
+* Trait 2 will be broken if the deleting node is root and its red child is becoming root.
+*